Properties - Processing a Sale

 If you plan to apply admin fees when processing a property sale, you'll need to set up Apportionment Fees first, as explained in this article.

-Locating the Sales Button
+Locating the Sale Button

 When you're notified of a property sale - typically by a solicitor - you’ll begin by: